Singapore, China, Indonesia ground Boeing's 737 MAX 8 as concerns mount

 The new MAX 8 variant of the 737, the world’s best-selling modern passenger aircraft, has bigger engines designed to use less fuel.
 It entered service in 2017, and by the end of January Boeing had delivered 350 of the new jets to customers.

-With another 4,661 on order, and 737 Max 8s could become the workhorses for airlines around the globe for decades.
+With another 4,661 on order, 737 Max 8s could become the workhorses for airlines around the globe for decades.

 Ethiopian Airlines, which has four other 737 MAX 8 jets, said it was grounding them as a precaution.